 Our program is connected to our Pediatric Neuro-immunology Program at Boston Children’s.

-At our Pediatric Multiple Sclerosis and Related Disorders Program at Boston Children’s Hospital, we care for children and teens who have multiple sclerosis (MS) and several related disorders, acute disseminated encephalomyelitis (ADEM), acute transverse myelitis (ATM) and optic neuritis.
+At our Pediatric Multiple Sclerosis and Related Disorders Program, we care for children and teens who have MS, ADEM, ATM, and optic neuritis.

 MS and the one-time disorders can often look very similar.
 We carefully evaluate children to provide an accurate diagnosis, and then continue to provide close follow-up care.

 At your first visit with us at Boston Children's, your child will be evaluated by child neurologist Mark Gorman, MD, who will review your child’s medical history and conduct a thorough neurological exam.
 He may order additional tests to help diagnose your child’s condition, including: